-- i) Effective January 1, 2007, the Company entered into a management agreement with Grupo Moje Limited ("Grupo"), a company owned by a director and officer of the Company.
-The fee for management services was 20 ounces of gold per month.
-The dollar amount calculated is based on the price of gold which is quoted in U.S. dollars converted into Canadian dollars on the same date as at the end of each quarter.
-Either party may terminate this engagement by giving four months' notice to the other subject to certain provisions of the agreement.
-Effective December 1, 2010 this agreement was amended to require that if the agreement is terminated by the Company upon or following a change in control or change of management the Company shall make a payment to Grupo equal to 240 ounces of gold with the dollar amounts to be calculated based on the price of gold on the date of termination of the agreement.
-Effective May 16, 2013, this agreement was amended to change the management fee from 20 ounces of gold per month to \$25,000 per month for the services of Mr. Frank Basa and to \$11,666.67 per month for the services of Ms. Elaine Basa. - ii) Effective July 1, 2010 and amended January 1, 2012 the Company entered into a consulting agreement with a director and officer of the Company.
+i) Effective January 1, 2007, and amended December 1, 2010 and May 16, 2013, the Company entered into a management agreement with Grupo Moje Limited ("Grupo"), a company owned by a director and officer of the Company.
+The fee for management services was \$25,000 per month for the services of Mr. Frank Basa and \$11,666.67 per month for the services of Ms. Elaine Basa.

+Effective January 1, 2014, this agreement was further amended to reflect that Grupo would provide the management services of Frank Basa in consideration for a nominal annual fee of \$1 and that Mineral Recovery Management Systems Corp. ("MRMSC"), a company controlled by Frank Basa and Elaine Basa, would provide project management, engineering and geological services to the Company in consideration of \$25,000 per month for the services of Frank Basa and \$11,666.67 per month for the services of Elaine Basa.

+- ii) Effective July 1, 2010 and amended January 1, 2012, the Company entered into a consulting agreement with a director and officer of the Company.
 The fee for consulting services was \$9,500 per month.
 Either party may terminate this engagement by giving four months' notice to the other, subject to certain provisions of the agreement.
 This agreement also requires that if the agreement is terminated by the Company upon or following a change in control or change of management the Company shall make a payment to the consultant of \$114,000.
-Effective July 1, 2013 this agreement was amended to change the fee for consulting services to approximately \$60 per hour.
-Effective September 16, 2013, the director agreed to forgive 50% of the fee for a period of six months. - iii) Effective December 1, 2010 and amended October 1, 2011 the Company entered into an agreement with a director of the Company.
+Effective July 1, 2013, this agreement was amended to change the fee for consulting services to approximately \$60 per hour. - iii) Effective December 1, 2010 and amended October 1, 2011, the Company entered into an agreement with a director of the Company.
 The fee for consulting services was \$8,000 per month.
 Either party may terminate this engagement by giving four months' notice to the other subject to certain provisions of the agreement.
 The agreements also requires that if the agreement is terminated by the Company upon or following a change in control or change of management the Company shall make payments to the consultant in the amount of \$96,000.
-Effective July 1, 2013 this agreement was amended to change the fee for consulting services to \$50 per hour.
-Effective September 16, 2013, the director agreed to forgive 50% of the fee for a period of six months. - iv) Effective March 1, 2011 and amended February 1, 2012 the Company entered into a consulting agreement with an officer of the Company.
-The fee for consulting services is USD \$8,000 per month.
-Either party may terminate this engagement by giving four months' notice to the other subject to certain provisions of the agreement.
-This agreement also requires that if the agreement is terminated by the Company upon or following a change in control or change of management the Company shall make a payment to the consultant of USD \$96,000.
+Effective July 1, 2013, this agreement was amended to change the fee for consulting services to \$50 per hour.